Verdagon/Vale/docs/hgm/HGMv24.md

 We could combine `trackable` with `cell`. `cell` can have a live bit for this, a writing bit, and an immutable bit.

+If we want to give better control, we can say `cell auto`.

 ## G: Trackable, Per Instance

 We could say `a trackable List<int> = ...` and then itll have some bits somewhere, and we can make `live` references to it.